dumberjs/dumberjs.github.io/resources.md

 ## Two module spaces

 [`dumber-module-loader`](https://github.com/dumberjs/dumber-module-loader) separates local sources and npm packages into two module spaces: `user` and `package`.
-This is designed to solve one RequireJS problem: module id conflicts.
-For example, a local file `src/util.js` with assigned module id `util` overshadows npm core package `util`.
+This is designed to solve one RequireJS problem: local module id conflicts with npm package names.

 The module spaces are totally transparent to the users of `dumber` bundler.
 If you are interested, read more at [https://github.com/dumberjs/dumber-module-loader](https://github.com/dumberjs/dumber-module-loader).